-These use cases are common across user types, but the technical environment of the users vary for the different user groups.
-Based on our experience we define five different technical environments that cover almost all users:
+These use-cases are common across user types, but the technical environment of the users vary for the different user groups.
+Based on our experience, we define five different technical environments that cover almost all users:

-Smartphone only, but no data coverage
+- Smartphone only, but no data coverage

-Smartphone with no data + PC with network
+Smartphone with No Data + PC with Network:

-This is a use case that can be handled with dongles, but dongles are expensive and inconvenient.
+This is a use case that can be handled with dongles, but as we know, dongles are expensive and inconvenient.
 An alternative that Okay supports is to use a voice call to a landline.
-The user has to listen to the details of the transaction, and then either get a TAN from the call to be entered on the PC or has to enter a TAN from the PC during the voice call.
+The user has to listen to the details of the transaction, and then either get a TAN from the call to be entered on the PC, or has to enter a TAN from the PC during the voice call.

-Our assumption here is that the security of voice calls to a landline is strong enough, which might not always be the case.
-But, a voice call on a landline would surely be more secure than a text message to a smartphone.
+Our assumption here is that the security of a voice call to a landline is strong enough, yet we recognise that might not always be the case.
+Nevertheless, a voice call on a landline would surely be more secure than a text message to a smartphone.

-PC with network + low-tech phone - “dumb-phone”
+PC with Network + Low-tech Phone - “Dumb-phone”: